-in the Department of Electrical and Computer Engineering at The University of Tennessee in Knoxville where he is presently the Min H. Kao Professor and Department Head of Electrical Engineering and Computer Science.
+in the Department of Electrical and Computer Engineering at The University of Tennessee in Knoxville where he is presently the Min H. Kao Professor in the Min H. Kao Department of Electrical Engineering and Computer Science.
 He served as the Department Head from 2013 through 2018.

-He does research in the areas of electric power conversion, application of WBG (SiC and GaN) power devices, multilevel converters, hybrid electric vehicles, interface with renewable and distributed energy resources, and reactive power compensation and active filters.
+He does research in the areas of electric power conversion, application of WBG (SiC and GaN) power devices, multilevel converters, electric vehicles, interface with renewable and distributed energy resources, and reactive power compensation and active filters.

 He is a founding member and the UTK Campus Director for CURENT, the NSF/DOE Engineering Research Center established at UT in 2011.
 He is also a faculty member in the Bredesen Center for Interdisciplinary Research and Graduate Education (CIRE) .

 Dr. Tolbert is also a part time Senior Research Engineer at the Oak Ridge National Laboratory in the Power Electronics and Electric Machinery Research Center.

 He is a Registered